 Bali Belly can be caused by bacteria found in local foods or drinking water, although it is most commonly caused by an increase in exotic foods, too much food and an increase in alcohol consumption.
-Bali Belly is treatable and will usually clear itself up within 24 hours, although sometimes it can take anywhere from couple of days to a week to fully clear your system.
+The most common bacteria which causes Bali Belly is E. Coli.

-Drinking bottled water will minimise your risks of contracting Bali Belly as well as taking daily acidophilus tablets as an extra preventative.
-However, it's important to remember that symptoms can vary from the time of infection and the bug may last anywhere from a day to a couple of weeks.
+It's important to remember that symptoms can vary from the time of infection, and the bug may last anywhere from a day to a couple of weeks.
 If your symptoms persist for more than a week, the infection may become contagious, so interactions with others should also be done carefully.

 Prompt medical attention can help prevent complications and encourage a speedy recovery.
 Therefore, it might be a good idea to seek medical attention for Bali Belly if symptoms persist for more than a few days, if there is blood in the stool, or if there are signs of dehydration.
 During the doctor's visit, expect the practitioner to enquire about your symptoms, perform a physical exam, and potentially request tests such as a blood or stool sample.